nicolaiarocci/nicolaiarocci.com/content/talks.md

 weight: 8
 image: images/nicola@codemotion2017.jpeg
 ---
 I speak at conferences and local meetups.
-Here&#8217;s a list of my most recent engagements.
+Here's a list of my most recent engagements.
 Want me to talk at your event?
 [Get in touch][1]!

+- This is Python 2017: [Python on Windows Like a Boss][22]
 - Socrates Italy 2017: Git in the trenches
 - Socrates Italy 2017: Bringing an Open Source project to the next level
 - DevRomagna: [Contributing to Open Source projects][24]